The Key to a Perfect Pasta Marriage

 Italian law states that dried pasta must be made with 100% durum semolina flour and water, a rule that all but the lowest quality pasta makers adhere to worldwide.
 However, there are three things that make artisan-produced pasta superior to most other dried pasta manufactured both inside and outside of Italy: The quality of the wheat, how the pasta is extruded, and how it is dried.

 Pasta craftsmen produce their pasta with the skill and experience few can match.
-They employ traditional production methods now abandoned by industrial pasta makers.
-They start with the purest water and semolina flour from hand-selected locally grown or US grown durum wheat.
-Different flours grown in different areas of Italy and the US impart different qualities into the final product.
-Some wheat flours have higher or lower ash content, or higher or lower gluten content – which creates a pasta of different texture and flavor.
+They employ traditional production methods now abandoned by industrial pasta makers; they start with the purest water and semolina flour from hand-selected locally grown or US grown durum wheat.
+Different flours grown in different areas of Italy and the US impart different qualities into the final product - some wheat flours have higher or lower ash content, or higher or lower gluten content – which creates a pasta of different texture and flavor.

 After working the dough by hand, master artisan pasta makers extrude the pasta dough through traditional bronze molds or dies.
 This slow and careful process is more than tradition; it ensures the proper texture and flavor of the final product.
 It is the rough surface of bronze extruded pasta, as well as the shape, that ensures a good marriage between the pasta and the sauce.